What is Regression Testing? Test Cases (Example)

 Step 7) After the execution, the result informs if the test was a Pass or Fail.

-Note: After the bug is fixed, the issue and the impact area are sent to the manual tester for retesting, and the automation team has to re-execute the script.
+Note: After the bug is fixed, the issue and the impact area are sent to the manual tester for retesting, and the automation team re-executes the script.

 Step 9) This process continues until all the newly added regression features get a Pass status.